Hospital Admissions for Asthma

 have significant potential for bias.
 However, some of these biases become less relevant if withincountry changes are examined over time.
 For countries with ISAAC study centres participating in both Phase One and Phase Three, national admission rates for childhood asthma declined in all except Hong Kong and Poland.
 This admission rate decline correlated with a decline in the prevalence of severe asthma symptoms over a similar period (Figure 4).
 In contrast, comparison of within-country changes in asthma mortality and admission rates for 24 European countries over the decade 2001-2005 through 2011- 2015 (Chapter 5, Figure 3) shows no correlation between time trends.
 Over this period, national age-standardised death rates for asthma reduced more, in relative terms, than age-standardised admission rates.

 Asthma admission rates have been proposed as a target indicator for monitoring progress towards improved asthma care.
 Large reductions in admissions have occurred already over the last decade in several countries.

-In countries which routinely collect admissions data, changes in hospital admissions over time may be used as an indirect indicator of the burden of more severe asthma.
-Before admission rates can be used as an indirect indicator of the global burden of severe asthma, more countries need to collect admissions data.
+In countries that routinely collect admissions data, change in hospital admissions over time may be used as an indirect indicator of the burden of more severe asthma.
+More countries need to collect admissions data before admission rates can be used as an indirect indicator of the global burden of severe asthma.